Inner South London

 Delays in essential foetal monitoring and performing a Category 2 Caesarean section, coupled with insufficient out-of-hours theatre capacity, create a real risk of preventable maternal and infant deaths.

-The Trust plans to move all planned elective Caesarean sections to the main theatre unit by the end of January 2014 to free up the obstetric unit theatre for emergencies. …
+The hospital plans to relocate elective lists to the main theatre unit by the end of January 2014, which would free up the obstetric unit theatre for emergencies and allow midwives and doctors to focus on labouring women.

 Mohammed Chaudhury